zextras/tech-doc/source/carbonio/migration/preliminaries.rst

 various procedures, which are grouped in two groups: from a
 |zx|-compatible platform or from a third-party system.

+.. note:: The figure does not show the preliminary phase: checking the requirements and limitations of the procedure, and exporting the backup.

 .. _fig-migration:

 .. figure:: /img/migration.png
    :width: 99%

    Overview of the migration to |product| procedure.